Joining the Moray Council as a Social Care Assistant

 Training

-We offer a 4 day induction training course which is held online & at Moray College and covers mandatory subjects.
-This must be completed by all Social Care Assistants, even if they have worked in a caring role in the past.
+We offer a 2-week induction training course which is held council training rooms and at Moray College and covers mandatory subjects.

-The training covers an introduction to care at home roles and responsibilities.
+The training covers an introduction to Care at Home roles and responsibilities.

 You will learn skills for safely moving and handling service users, first aid, dementia care, personal care and continence, medicines management, promoting independence and Adult/ Child Support and Protection.